-To understand the consequences for interaction physics of multilayer wavefunction chiral properties, it is instructive to first consider the C2DES Hamiltonians\cite{min2008a} that provide a low-energy effective theory of multilayer graphene.
+To understand the consequences for interaction physics of multilayer wavefunction chiral properties, it is instructive to first consider the chiral two-dimensional electron system (C2DES) Hamiltonians\cite{min2008a} that provide a low-energy effective theory of multilayer graphene.
 The Hamiltonian of a C2DES with the chirality index $J$ is